MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/report-server-migration-tool.md

 - Drillthrough and click-through to other reports
 - Custom fonts

-You get an error message if you try to upload a file that has an unsupported feature in the Power BI service, other than toggle and sort.
+You get an error message if you try to upload a file that has an unsupported feature in the Power BI service.

 ## Next steps